Skip to main content

 Paging

-Given the size of this list, request times may be long.
-You can fetch the list incrementally in pages of 100 using the following format (keeping in mind that these pages may not have consistent ordering over time):
+Given the size of this list, request times for the full list may be long.
+You can fetch the list incrementally in pages of 100 JSON objects using the following format.
+Pages are numbered from 1 to 602, and the total number of pages will grow as the list grows in size.
+Please keep in mind that these pages will not have consistent ordering over time.

 https://data.techforpalestine.org/api/v2/killed-in-gaza/page-1.json